 - To act fairly, honestly, be in good faith, and act to the best of their ability at all times,

-- To make enquiries to ascertain information for their clients.
+- To make inquiries to ascertain information for their clients.

 And what real estate agents shouldn’t do includes things such as: